niallkp/logging-site/content/README.md

 # The Apache Software Foundation - Logging Website

 This is the source code for the website at [logging.apache.org](https://logging.apache.org).
+The staging website is at [logging.staged.apache.org](https://logging.staged.apache.org).
+The website is built using [Jekyll](https://jekyllrb.com/), a static site generator.

 ## Develop this website